 When the sound of the waves crashing at the shores are the lullabies and the chirping of birds and the crowing of cock are your wake-up calls everything seems like a pure bliss.
-This experience at the Patang Resort in Gokarna is inexplicable where the first view of the mornings are the shimmering blue seas rolling over the stretch of white sands.
+This experience at the Patang Resort in Gokarna City in the Karnataka state of India is inexplicable where the first view of the mornings are the shimmering blue seas rolling over the stretch of white sands.

 To escape the touristy crowd of Gokarna city we booked the Patang beach resort located on the outskirts of the city.
 The resort which is around 7 km from the city center stretches along the secluded Ganga beach.
 And the route to the resort winds through the lush green farms and rustic landscapes.

 As we drove more into the interiors the strong fragrance of the Nilgiri groves (eucalyptus trees) permeated the air.
 The narrow muddy roads sloped into the farms on both the sides.
 And the sprawling farms dotted with grass huts made for a perfect rural setting away from the bustling city life.

 The entrance to the property was adorned with bright pink bougainvillea blossom.
 The four-year-old resort is managed by an Ex-politician and his family who reside in the resort premises.
 Four years back the family moved to their native Gokarna from Karwar to set up this beautiful resort for the travelers looking for some rejuvenating respite in Gokarna with friends and family.
 There is ample space for parking in the property.